Category: four buttons

 Brother KH511 knitting machine

-Brother KH511 is very likely the first pushbutton knitting machine to appear on the market.
-Its only 4-pushbuttons allow for a more automatic needle selection, activated by the pressing the buttons and rotating the ratchet tool.
-Its vintage look is similar to the earlier manual-only models: with metal unfolding flaps like KH311.
-The carriage also…
+Brother KH511 is very likely the first push-button knitting machine to appear on the market.
+Its only 4-pushbuttons allow for a more automatic needle selection, activated by pressing the buttons and rotating the ratchet tool.
+The machine has 200 needles and is of standard gauge (which means needles are 4.5 mm apart).
+Its vintage look…

 Jones KH551 is a replica of Brother KH551 knitting machines.
 Read about it in its own dedicated blog post.